mustafaali96/face-recognition-opencv-python/README.md

 # face-recognition-opencv-python
-open power shell and install these dependencies:
+open power shell and install these dependencies: pip install opencv-contrib-python --upgrade

-*pip install opencv-contrib-python --upgrade,
-*pip install opencv-python
+pip install opencv-python

 check if openCV installed:

 C:\> python

 import cv2

 print(cv2.__version__)

 '3.4.0' # your version may be a newer one

 create file name camera-test.py: